 As is the case with so much in life, however, there have been parts of being married that are much more difficult, dynamic, draining, and distracting than we foresaw.
 The greatest distractions came before our second anniversary.
 In less than two years of marriage, we had become parents and found out we were expecting again.
 And while I wouldn’t trade one micro-moment with our beautiful babies, children have an oxymoronic ability to both bless and create a wedge in a marriage.
 Nursing, overwhelming fatigue, unending laundry, an (almost) always messy home, and two little people constantly treating my body as a climbing gym really took me away from focusing on my husband.
-In fact, I’m a bit ashamed to admit it, but I’ve failed to put my husband on my priority list at all sometimes.
+In fact, I’m a bit ashamed to admit it.
+There have been times I’ve failed to put my husband on my priority list at all.

 Recently, he and I both read an article about how one woman loves her husband more than her kids.
 She cited hysterical reasons like, my husband has never asked me to wipe when it’s been a particularly messy trip to the bathroom!
 And, she admits it’s much more pleasant to pick up his empty beer can than a sippy cup of old, hardened milk.
 While laughed my way through reading this and I agreed with her every word, the post underscored a hole in my relationship with my husband.
 We were disconnected.
 We weren’t us anymore.
 And I had let it get that way.

 The good thing is this has prompted conversation, action, reconnecting, and happiness.

 A few things I’ve learned since putting my husband first often